vinayrajaikar/Fitness_Guide-Website/README.md

 # Fitness_Guide-Website

-The **Fitness Guide Website** is a comprehensive web application that allows users to explore various exercises, tailored to their specific needs, and helps enhance their fitness routine.
+The **Fitness Guide Website** is a comprehensive web application that allows users to explore various exercises, tailored to their specific needs, and helps to enhance their fitness routine.

 ## Key Features:
 - **Search & Filter**: Sort exercises by muscle group, equipment, and exercise type.